sjbennett123/polarlarp/content/_index.md

 ## [Dropbox - Module Writeups for feedback](https://www.dropbox.com/)

 - Install the app.
-- ask to be invited to the dropbox folder.
+- Ask to be invited to the dropbox folder.
 - Don't delete other people's stuff. **I'm looking at your Ken Courtney!**
 - Use the standard writeup format that we all are using.
 - People need to review your work.
 Before you send it over to them look at our tips page to get the best of your work.